Characteristic function (probability theory): Introduction

 determines the behavior and properties of the probability distribution of X.

-It is equivalent to a probability density function or cumulative distribution function, since knowing one of these functions allows computation of the others, but they provide different insights into the features of the random variable.
+It is equivalent to a probability density function (if it exists) or cumulative distribution function, in the sense that knowing one of these functions allows computation of the others, but they provide different insights into the features of the random variable.

 In particular cases, one or another of these equivalent functions may be easier to represent in terms of simple standard functions.